hafixo/gradient-installer/README.md

 # Gradient Installer

-Gradient Installer is a CLI to setup and manage Gradient private clusters on AWS, NVIDIA DGX-1, and any VM / Bare metal.
+Gradient Installer is a CLI to setup and manage Gradient private clusters on AWS, NVIDIA DGX, and any VM / Bare metal.

 Terraform is used under the hood to setup all the infrastructure.
 Terraform modules can also be used directly to integrate Gradient into an existing Terraform setup.